 And about that emotional investment: the best shot you’ve got at cultivating one is to send a brief, unique cover letter with your resume.
-Around 40% of recruiters want to see one, yet barely half of applicants bother to include it.
+Around 40% of recruiters want to see one, yet barely half of the applicants bother to include it.
 Use a service such as Grammarly to make sure your writing looks intelligent and professional.

 For a whole feast of CV wisdom, have a look at this insightful new infographic from NetCredit.
-It contains 18 firm, actionable fixes you can apply to your résumé right now – to make sure it stays top of the pile next time you go for that dream job.
+It contains 18 firms, actionable fixes you can apply to your résumé right now – to make sure it stays top of the pile next time you go for that dream job.